zilongwang0212/Tutorial/README.md

 Then we can install plugins to supercharge ZSH experience, and it's highly recommended to install the following Oh-My-ZSH plugins.
 These plugins improve command-line productivity by adding intelligent suggestions, syntax highlighting, and autocomplete features.

-- **autosuggesions plugin**: Shows command suggestions based on your command history as you type.
+- **zsh-autosuggesions plugin**: Shows command suggestions based on your command history as you type.

 ```bash
 git clone https://github.com/zsh-users/zsh-autosuggestions.git $ZSH_CUSTOM/plugins/zsh-autosuggestions